synthreason-source/physics/microvoid.md

 Titanium Dioxide (TiO2)	Metal Oxide	Very Low	80 - 100	High-index dielectric for generating extreme Mie resonant voids Polystyrene (PS) Nanospheres	Nanomaterial Template	Moderate	2.5 - 2.6	Sacrificial templates for fabricating precise spherical microvoids
 Polyimide (Kapton)	High-Temp Polymer	Moderate	3.4 - 3.5	High-voltage dielectric testing for partial discharges

+To create these perfectly sized voids cheaply, researchers don't try to drill them.
+Instead, they use "sacrificial templates":

+Buy Polystyrene Nanospheres: You can purchase inexpensive bottles of polystyrene or silica nanospheres with incredibly tight tolerances (e.g., exactly 900 nm diameter).

+Cast the PMMA: You drop the nanospheres onto a substrate and pour liquid PMMA precursor over them.

+Dissolve the Spheres: Once the PMMA hardens, you wash the sample in a specific solvent (like toluene for polystyrene) that dissolves the core sphere but leaves the PMMA intact.